 The lyric-less "Fall Breaks" borrows both the scaling progression and group harmonies from what was originally intended for "Mrs. O’Leary’s Cow" (better known as "Fire") and adds an odd mimicking of, as the subtitle suggests, the Woody Woodpecker theme in its repeated, serene chorus.
 It’s one of the album’s strangest moments, if only because of its co-opting what was previously considered by Wilson to have "negative vibes" (the infamous "Fire" story of Brian ditching the track because he felt it had caused several fires during its recording) into a cut with the theme from a popular children’s cartoon.

-The rest of the record’s second half borrows liberally from the Smile vault; in two cases—"Wonderful" and "Wind Chimes"—he’d take complete songs and restructure them specifically for the record, much like the group would later do, with far less significant changes, for "Our Prayer," "Cabinessence," "Mama Says," "Surf’s Up" and "Cool, Cool Water."
+So much has been written about the second side opener "Good Vibrations," and there’s little I could possibly add.
+Impeccably composed, produced, arranged, sung, performed and edited, the song remains the quintessential psych-pop cut from the era, bypassing practically everything even remotely similar, and there was certainly no lack of competition.
+The rest of the record’s second half borrows liberally from the Smile vault.
+In two cases—"Wonderful" and "Wind Chimes"—he’d take complete songs and restructure them specifically for the record, much like the group would later do, with far less significant changes, for "Our Prayer," "Cabinessence," "Mama Says," "Surf’s Up" and "Cool, Cool Water."
 Brief vocal-workout "Whistle In" and goofy Love/Wilson collab "Gettin’ Hungry" are the two exceptions—the latter of which is notable for the stark contrast between the dark, perverted vibe of its verses and over-the-top saccharine perverted vibe of its chorus ("I’m gettin’ hungry/ For my kind of woman"), which melodically follows much the same direction as the light-hearted "Vegetables."
-Still, it’s salvagable for the great bass sound Wilson pulls out for its chorus, not to mention his classic falsetto delivery just before the last chorus kicks back in again.
+Still, it’s salvageable for the great bass sound Wilson pulls out for its chorus, not to mention his classic falsetto delivery just before the last chorus kicks back in again.

 But the side is still a majority of scattered Smile fragments.
-"With Me Tonight" had previously started out as a chant segment (perhaps "Heroes & Villains," but more likely “Vege-Tables”) and receives a beautiful performance here, most notably Carl’s stirring vocals—second only to his lead on "Vibrations."
+"With Me Tonight" had previously started out as a chant segment (perhaps "Heroes & Villains," but more likely “Vege-Tables”) and receives a beautiful performance here, most notably Carl’s stirring vocals.
+Second only to his lead on "Vibrations."
 Like most of the record’s newly edited, shorter tracks, it’s centered around an obsession with the possibilities of four and five-piece vocal harmony constructions, merely using the instrumental arrangement to softly push the melody forward.
 Likewise, "Wind Chimes" receives a new "whistling winds" section that features some of the album’s most delicate and angelic voicings.
-The Smiley version unfortunately pales in comparison to the original, however; it loses an enormous chorus riff (later reincarnated on "Can’t Wait Too Long/Been Way Too Long") and just lacks the energy and impeccable structure of its predecessor.
+The Smiley Smileversion unfortunately pales in comparison to the original, however; it loses an enormous chorus riff (later reincarnated on "Can’t Wait Too Long/Been Way Too Long") and just lacks the energy and impeccable structure of its predecessor.

-"Whistle In" quickly follows to close out the record, and acts as an inferior yet like-minded cousin of other Wilson chants like Smile‘s opening "Prayer" with a hint of "Little Pad’s" head-trip excursion from California to the beaches of Hawaii.
-It is, however, a tad slight; much like "Heroes & Villains" b-side "You’re Welcome," with which it has a fair amount in common, "Whistle" feels incomplete and merely a brief melodic idea (Wilson would record many of these kinds of chants during the Smile sessions) that was abandoned in its infancy, only to resurface on this record as a hymnal afterthought instead of a spiritual conclusion.
+"Wonderful," on the other hand, is slowed to a funeral pace and given a psyched-out baritone lead, once again from Carl, who still manages to pull it off with relative ease.
+It’s nowhere near as affecting as the harpsichord-fueled SMiLE original, which has some of the most affecting group harmonizing since "Don’t Worry Baby" and "In My Room.”
+But, after repeated listens, it’s not hard to dissociate this version enough (assuming that you’ve heard the Smile version, of course) to appreciate it on its own merits as a darker re-imagining of the original instead of its replacement.
+"Whistle In" quickly follows to close out the record, and acts as an inferior yet like-minded cousin of other Wilson chants like SMiLE‘s opening "Prayer" with a hint of "Little Pad’s" head-trip excursion from California to the beaches of Hawaii.
+It’s a tad slight, though; much like "Heroes & Villains" b-side "You’re Welcome," with which it has a fair amount in common, "Whistle" feels incomplete and merely a brief melodic idea (Wilson would record many of these kinds of chants during the SMiLE sessions) that was abandoned in its infancy, only to resurface on this record as a hymnal afterthought instead of a spiritual conclusion.